JOULifestyle/rovocubelinks_task_manager/README.md

 # Task Manager Fullstack Application

-A comprehensive task management system with role-based access control, activity logging, and modern web technologies.
+A task management system with role-based access control, activity logging, and modern web technologies.
 Built with a clean separation of concerns using React frontend and Node.js/Express backend with PostgreSQL database.

+## Notes for Reviewers

+- The database is pre-seeded with admin and user accounts for easy testing.
+- Role-based permissions can be verified by logging in with different accounts.
+- No live deployment is required; the application is intended to run locally.
+- Activity logs are viewable via the admin dashboard.

 ## Features